carloslab-ai/carloslab-ai.github.io/docs/about.md

 I don't even know if I can finish and release this game, and after release, whether it will help me earn enough money to live?
 These are all unanswered questions.
 Maybe I'll have to go back to work and earn money like before.

 At the moment, I take on freelance jobs to make a living.
-Besides that, I also want to write articles and create tutorials to share my knowledge with all of you.
-So I don't have much time for this project.
-I only work on this game in my spare time, so its progress will be very slow.
+Besides that, I also want to write aritlces and tutorials about game programming.
+Therefore, I don't have much time for this project and I only work on it in my spare time, so its progress will be very slow.
 There are a lot of unknown external factors that can cause delays.
 Therefore, it will be a very, very long journey.

 #### 3. How to support me?